There are three levels of classes to describe particles in Geant4.

 this category can be found in

 These particles are frequently used for tracking in Geant4.
 An individual class is defined for each particle in these categories.
-The object in each class is unique and defined as a static object (so-called singleton).
+The object in each class is unique.
 The user can get pointers to these objects by using static methods in their own classes.
+The unique object for each class is created when its static method is called in the ``initialization phase''.

 On-the-fly creation: Category b-2